felwal/felwal.github.io/content/projects/spotify-librarian.md

 ![](/images/librarian-ideation.png)

-After settling on and fleshing out an idea, we made a quick low-fi prototype:
+After settling on and fleshing out an idea, we made a quick low-fi prototype in Miro:

 {{< figrow force-row=true >}}
     {{< figure src="/images/librarian-process-closed.png" >}}